 How Long Does It Take to Get Divorced in Texas?

 While some divorces are filed without hesitation, some couples may not have all the kinks worked out.
-If you and your spouse don’t see eye-to-eye about the reason for your divorce, the process may take longer to resolve.
+If you and your spouse don’t see eye-to-eye about the reason for your divorce, the process may take between 6 months to a year to complete.
 Keep reading to learn about the divorce process here in Texas, and how our attorneys at James H. Horton Law Firm, P.C. can help.

 Starting Your Marriage Dissolution